kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 layout: page-fullwidth
 title: "Down and Up: A Puzzle Illustrated with D3.js"
 subheadline: "Math Puzzles"
-meta_teaser: "Math puzzles elicit amusement for some people, but many others approach with trepidation and dread.
-Such worry may be unnecessary, however, because a simple visual--like the ones illustrated in this post--could be all you need to find a solution!"
+meta_teaser: "Math puzzles provide great amusement for some people, but many others approach them with dread, especially when facing them in interviews.
+Such trepidation may be unwarranted, however, because a simple visual--like the ones illustrated in this post--could be all you need to find a solution."
-teaser: "<em>Math puzzles elicit amusement for some people, but many others approach with trepidation and dread.
-Such worry may be unnecessary, however, because a simple visual--like the ones illustrated in this post--could be all you need to find a solution!</em>"
+teaser: "<em>Math puzzles provide great amusement for some people, but many others approach them with dread, especially when facing them in interviews.
+Such trepidation may be unwarranted, however, because a simple visual--like the ones illustrated in this post--could be all you need to find a solution.</em>"

 header: